Bluffdale, Utah

 Bluffdale is a city in Salt Lake and Utah counties in the U.S. state of Utah, located about 20 mi south of Salt Lake City.
 As of the 2020 census, the city population was 17,014.

-From 2011 to 2013, the National Security Agency's (NSA) data storage center, the Utah Data Center, was constructed at Camp Williams in Bluffdale.
-It is approximately 1 million square feet in size.

 History

 Bluffdale, named for its geography of bluffs and dales, was first settled in 1848–1849, when the area was originally part of West Jordan.
 On July 29, 1858, Orrin Porter Rockwell paid five- hundred dollars to Evan M. Green for sixteen acres of land near the Crystal Hot Lakes (adjacent to the present Utah State Prison).
 This land included Hot Springs Hotel and Brewery with dining facilities, a stable brewery, and a pony express station.
 As the community expanded, the Bluffdale area became part of South Jordan, then Riverton.
 In 1883 the Bluffdale School Precinct was formed from parts of Herriman, South Jordan, and Draper.
 On August 1, 1886, the Bluffdale Ward of The Church of Jesus Christ of Latter-day Saints was organized with Lewis H. Mousley as Bishop.
 For a short time, the town was called Mousley.
 Seven irrigation canals originate at the Jordan Narrows in the Bluffdale area and serve the Salt Lake Valley.
 One of the earliest was Utah, and Salt Lake Canal started in 1862.
 Some of the early buildings included an adobe church, built in 1887–1888, a tithing house, and a three-room schoolhouse constructed in 1893.
 The city was incorporated in 1978.